 Noted historians Christine DeLucia and Lisa Brooks offered scholarly reconsiderations of the histories of the King Philip War at a symposium at Brown University on April 11, 2019.
 Click here for a YouTube video of the presentations.
+Click here for a video of the discussion.

 Brown Center for the Study of Race and Ethnicity in America (CSREA) Associate Director Stéphanie Larrieux welcomed the audience and introduced the speakers pictured below,